Dopamine and serotonin differentially associated with reward and punishment processes in humans: A systematic review and meta-analysis

 Conclusions and Relevance

-Pharmacological manipulations of both dopamine and serotonin have measurable effects on reinforcement learning in humans.
-The selective effects on different components suggests that reinforcement learning tasks could form the basis of selective, mechanistically interpretable biomarkers to support treatment assignment.
+Pharmacological manipulations of both dopamine and serotonin have measurable associations with reinforcement learning in humans.
+The selective associations with different components suggests that reinforcement learning tasks could form the basis of selective, mechanistically interpretable biomarkers to support treatment assignment.

-Findings: Upregulating dopamine increases reward learning/sensitivity and reward response vigor, and decreases reward discounting.
-Upregulation of serotonin leads to increased punishment learning/sensitivity and decreased reward discounting.
+Upregulating dopamine is associated with increased reward learning/sensitivity and reward response vigor, and decreased reward discounting.
+Upregulation of serotonin is associated with increased punishment learning/sensitivity and decreased reward discounting.

-Meaning: Pharmacological manipulations of dopamine and serotonin have dissociable effects on different components of reinforcement learning.
+Pharmacological manipulations of dopamine and serotonin have dissociable associations with different components of reinforcement learning.
 This forms a necessary basis for the development of selective markers for treatment assignment.